aditi2812-aditi/Zomato-Case-study/README.md

 - Increase in repeat usage
 - Reduction in negative feedback due to expectation mismatch

-### Projected Business Impact

-Based on user study insights and improved trust signals:

-- Expected **10–20% increase in item-level conversion rates**
-- Potential **increase in revenue per item by ~10–20%**
-- Reduction in order dissatisfaction and complaints

-> These estimates are directional and based on improved user trust observed during prototype testing.
->

----

 ## Considerations

 - Increased information density may affect readability